Uvalde tells Biden to ‘do something’; he pledges ‘we will’

 “Evil came to that elementary school classroom in Texas, to that grocery store in New York, to far too many places where innocents have died,” Biden said Saturday in a commencement address at the University of Delaware.
 “We have to stand stronger.
 We must stand stronger.
 We cannot outlaw tragedy, I know, but we can make America safer.”

-Biden later met with first responders before his return trip to his home in Delaware.
+Biden also met with first responders before the trip back to his home in Delaware.
 It was not clear if the group included officers who were involved in the immediate response to the shooting.

 Biden visited amid mounting scrutiny of the police response.
 Officials revealed Friday that students and teachers repeatedly begged 911 operators for help as a police commander told more than a dozen officers to wait in a hallway.
 Officials said the commander believed the suspect was barricaded inside an adjoining classroom and that there was no longer an active attack.